mathie/tcpip_proxy/README.md

 automatically called if defined, and I could avoid having to pass `t *testing.T` into each `assert`...

+## Formatting Code

+`go fmt` automatically formats your code in the proscribed Go style.
+And there is a single proscribed Go style, so you can be reasonably sure that any random code you pick up that's written in Go is within a command of looking the same.
+It also helps that apparently we largely agree on said style anyway.
+After two days of hacking with the code, the only things it picked me up on where:

+* Tabs, not spaces.
+OK, I can live with that one.
+My position on the tabs vs spaces debate is "not both".

+* Imports should be in alphabetical order.
+Good call again, I was mostly being lazy.
+It's good to note then that the ordering plain isn't important to the compiler, which beats `#include` ordering games...

+* No spacing out string concatenation.
+So when I write out `"[" + timestamp() + "]"`, it takes out the spaces.
+Less enthusiastic about this one (I like my horizontal space) but OK.

+* Vertically aligning types in struct definitions, composite literals, etc.
+  Yeah, I normally do that too, I just forgot that one time, OK?

+* Not vertically aligning successive assignments.
+You liked me vertically aligning other things, I wonder if this is an oversight?

 ## Things I like about go

 I love working with goroutines and channels for passing messages between them.